|

 the Settlement Offer

-CSS shall review the settlement demand.
+LSS CSS will review the settlement demand.

-treatment that both parties can agree upon; and
+of benefits or treatment that both parties can agree upon; and

 ii.
 Determination

-of an appropriate initial offer based upon the LSS CSS’s professional experience
+of an appropriate initial offer based upon the LSS CSS’s professional

-and knowledge.
+experience and knowledge.

 6. Presentation